myhro/docs-content/content/guides/annotated-helloworld.md

 Alternatively you can [download a ZIP file](https://github.com/giantswarm/helloworld/archive/master.zip) file, so you don't even need `git` installed.

-When looking at the contents, you'll find that there is only one actual file contained, called `swarm.json`.
-This is really all we need for now.
+When looking at the contents, you'll find there is a file called `swarm.json` which is really all we need for now.

 ## Checking the application config